freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/discordian-date.md

 ---

 # --description--
 The Gregorian calendar is a solar calendar with 12 months of 28-31 days each.
-The week here consists of seven days, whereas there are 52 weeks and 1 day per year.
-The year consists of 365 days, with a leap day added to February every four years, which is called a leap year (except for three centurial years for every 400 years).
+A week consists of seven days, and there are 52 weeks and 1 day per year.
+The year consists of 365 days, with a leap day added to February every four years (except for three centurial years for every 400 years).

 The <a href="http://www.rosettacode.org/wiki/Discordian_date" target="_blank" rel="noopener noreferrer nofollow">Discordian calendar</a> is aligned with the Gregorian calendar, and begins on January 1.
-The week consists of five days, whereas there are 73 weeks per year.
+The week consists of five days, and there are 73 weeks per year.
 The year also consists of 365 days, with an extra day inserted between Chaos 59 and Chaos 60 every four years (called a leap year).

-The months, weekdays, and events (Apostle and Holidays) in the Discordian calendar are given by:
+The months, weekdays, and Apostle events and Holidays in the Discordian calendar are given by:

 Seasons: `'Chaos', 'Discord', 'Confusion', 'Bureaucracy', 'The Aftermath'`.